jjwall/jjwall.github.io/writings/blog/2025/quantum-law.md

 This dreamlike model of reality is not a call to escapism, nihilism, or moral relativism.
 Quite the opposite.

-To believe the universe is holographic is not to imagine you're in Grand Theft Auto with no consequences.
+To believe the universe is holographic is not to imagine you're in Grand Theft Auto with zero consequences.
 Rather, it's to recognize that every thought, every intention, every act reverberates through the implicate field.

-The <b>Concious Voxel</b> is not passive—it <i>feels</i>.
+The <b>Conscious Voxel</b> is not passive—it <i>feels</i>.

 You are made of trillions of them.<br>
 Your thoughts ripple across dimensions as you participate in this sacred, responsive, and meaning-drenched reality.<br>